bbauska/Coursera-Bootstrap/readme.md

 particular that we will deal with in this lesson are Grunt and Gulp.

 runt operates based on doing configuration whereas Gulp concentrates more on code.
-We\'ll look at the two of them in more detail as we go along.
+We&apos;ll look at the two of them in more detail as we go along.

 But both of them pretty much enable us to accomplish the same kind of